jkmunson/jkmunson/README.md

-- 👋 Hi, I’m @jkmunson, a senior BS EE/ECE Student with a background in programming and CNC machining.
+- 👋 Hi, I’m @jkmunson, a Computer Engineer
-- 👀 I’m interested in Electrical Engineering, PCB Design, Computer Hardware Design, FPGA, and Computer Science
+- 👀 I’m interested in Electrical Engineering, PCB Design, Computer Hardware Design, FPGA, Computer Science, and more
-- 🌱 I’m currently learning about Verilog, FPGA Hardware Design
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me jkmunson@portalkerr.info
+- 📫 How to reach me jeremy@jeremy-ee.com

 <!---
 jkmunson/jkmunson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.